Southern Maine

 (1808 - 1918), Kittery Point

-There was a previous fort nearby called Fort Pepperrell (also known as William Pepperrell's Garrison) and it dates back to 1680.
+There was a previous fort nearby called Fort Pepperrell (also known as William Pepperrell's Garrison) dating back to 1680.
 Later came the six-gun Fort William from 1720 to 1779.
 Taken over by the New Hampshire militia in 1775, with two new batteries built just to the west of here.
 In 1808 Fort McClary was only a simple stone 10-gun battery and earthworks.
 The wooden and granite blockhouse, the last one built in this state, was built in 1845.
 During the Civil War a granite fortress with a caponier and two bastions was started around the blockhouse, and it was to resemble Forts Knox and Popham already mostly completed further up the coast.
 It was abandoned in 1868.
 Three old 15-inch Rodman guns were emplaced for the Spanish-American War in 1898.
 In World War I the blockhouse was used as an observation post for Fort Foster (2).
 Admission fee.

 Fort Sullivan (2)